FREQUENTLY ASKED QUESTIONS

 Is The Train to Orvieto about trains?

 No, but if I Google the title, sometimes the Italian train schedule comes up!
-Personally, I love traveling by trains and do so in Europe whenever I can.
+Personally, I love traveling by trains especially in Europe.
 The characters in the book also travel by train—most of the story takes place before air travel was the norm—and trains are involved at turning points in their lives and in the story.

 Is the story autobiographical?

-Only one small incident in the story actually happened to me: I once met and talked with an Italian soldier on a train between Rome and Firenze, which stopped in Orvieto.
+Only one small incident in the story actually happened to me: I once met and talked with an Italian soldier on a train which traveled between Rome and Firenze and which stopped in Orvieto.
 We had a pleasant conversation—he in Italian and I in Spanish.
 There was no hint that when he stood up to get off the train, he would suddenly grab me and give me a French kiss!
 The rest of the story is invented.

 That said, I believe that at some level all fiction is autobiographical in the sense that it is the record of an actual journey in the writer's mind that the writer has chosen to share.
 That some writers choose to be more revealing than others is self-evident.